ArtHome12/vzmuinebot/README.md

 To register (or enable) a new restaurant, enter the command `/regi12345...`, where 12345 is user id of new caterer.
 To disable restaurant `/hold12345...`

+To enter as owner some restaurant `/sudo123`, where 123 is the serial number (not user_id!) of the restaurant.

 Note.
 This is my first experience in learning the rust programming language and in bots, so the code is not very beautiful, it contains an excessive amount of copy-paste.
 The code is written using https://github.com/teloxide/teloxide and deployed with https://github.com/emk/heroku-buildpack-rust Good luck!